MicrosoftDocs/entra-docs/docs/external-id/customers/includes/python-identity-library-alert.md

 ---

 > [!NOTE]
 > This sample uses the [Python identity third-party library](https://identity-library.readthedocs.io/en/latest/).
-The4 library isn't officially maintained by Microsoft but is recommended for your use.
+The library isn't officially maintained by Microsoft but is recommended for your use.
 This library makes it easier to add authentication to your web app as it abstracts a lot of the MSAL Python details.